g12mcgov/WIN/README.md

 # WIN

-A (soon to be) RESTful API for WFU WIN.
+A (soon to be) RESTful API for Wake Forest University's Internal Management System, WIN.
 Built ontop of Redis, scrapes WFU WIN for requested data.

 Stay tuned.
 Full build and documentation/examples will be released soon.